indeema-bushko/iot-device-samples/java/firmware-update-samples/README.md

 **DebianFirmwareUpdate**                                : Sample that Updates the Firmware (Debian package), as downloaded from the Cloudant NoSQL Database

 **DeviceInitiatedHandlerSample**                        : Sample that performs Device Initiated Firmware Upgrade

+**PlatformInitiatedHandlerSample**                      : Sample that performs Platform Initiated Firmware Upgrade

+**PlatformInitiatedWithBkgrndDwnldHandlerSample**       : Sample that performs Platform Initiated Firmware Upgrade, but in the background, without affecting the operations running in the foreground

 The samples are written using the [Java Client Library](https://github.com/ibm-watson-iot/iot-java) for IBM Watson IoT Platform that simplifies the interactions with the IBM Watson IoT Platform.